opencog/atomspace/opencog/query/Distributed/README.md

 Working:
 1. a particular thread of cogserver is put in slave mode giving the ip of master (on same machine this will be localhost)
 2. from another machine or cogserver thread  we send a scheme program string to the slave.
 The call blocks until the slave finishes and returns.
-3. The slave takes scheme code from master which is supposed to return a handle as a result.
+3. The slave takes scheme code from master which is supposed to return a handle as a result. [the scheme code should push atom results to backing store if required]
-4. Slave runs the code in its thread and at completion stores all the newly formed atoms to backing store [we assume the returned handle will help fetch the resulting atoms from running the scheme code].
-5. After the code is run and new atoms saved to backing store, the slave gets uuid of the resulting handle and sends it back to master
+4. Slave runs the code in its thread and at completion gets uuid of the resulting handle and sends it back to master
-6. master returns the uuid of the handle to the caller
+5. master returns the uuid of the handle to the caller. [in case atoms were supposed to be pushed to backing store, retrieve from backing store]
-7. The caller can now fetch results from postgres

-Note: Postgres is already setup and loaded such that calling scheme command to store automatically saves all new atoms to postgres, or a call to load loads all new atoms from postgres.
 Note: Current implementation has only been tested on a single machine with slave and master threads on same cogserver